 The JLC has become a very big part of our life since March 2014, when my daughter first entered the challenge.

 I was amazed by the commitment she put into the challenge, especially as she was only 7 at the time.
 She practised daily with her Daddy and it became a really fun part of the day.
 Even though she was ‘learning’, she didn’t/doesn’t class it in the same way as homework.

 Grace got through to the semi-finals in Cambridge.
 She was so very nervous and had no idea what to expect (similarly to myself!).
 She completed the first round and got through to the final 12.
-It was this round I sat in to watch, oh my goodness… It was nerve wrecking watching the scores go up and down.
-Unfortunately Grace didn’t make it through to the final that year.
+It was this round I sat in to watch, oh my goodness… It was nerve-wracking watching the scores go up and down.
+Unfortunately, Grace didn’t make it through to the final that year.
 She wasn’t too downbeat about it and declared she would do better next time!
 I wasn’t sure my nerves could stand another one!

 March 2015 came and Grace started the challenge again.
 Proudly, she got through to the semi-finals and this time she came top in the final 12, so she was through to the Grand Final at Olympia!
 To us, this was an amazing achievement and we were so proud.

 On the day she made it through to the last round but only came 10th.
 Although, only 10th at the age of 8 from thousands of entrants is fairly epic for us all.
 The JLC team were fabulous throughout the trials, very reassuring and putting the children at ease.